 Automated Parking Systems – Street Access and Entry/Exit Level Design Considerations

 Welcome to the 4th part of our Automated Parking System design Considerations series.
-In case you missed it, the previous articles can be found here.
+In case you missed it, here are the previous articles:

 One of the major benefits of implementing an automated parking system is the superior user experience.
 The ease of access to and from the automated parking system and inside the entry/exit bay rooms plays a major role in this experience.